Fall Maintenance: The Short List

-Feel like your list of important tasks to get done in that precious-little time between boiling-hot summer and frigid fall is getting longer every day?
-The kids are starting school, your boss just got back from vacation, football season is starting...how many of those "critical" maintenance items are you really going to check off your list?
-If it's around 10 or more, good for you.
+Feel like your list of important tasks to get done in that precious little time between boiling hot summer and frigid fall is getting longer every day?
+The kids are starting school, your boss just got back from vacation, football season is beginning...how many of those "critical" maintenance items are you really going to check off your list?
+If it's 10 or more, good for you.
 Your house probably looks a lot nicer than mine.

 For the rest of us, five is a reasonable goal.
 But in the interest of being realistic, let's prioritize further and shoot for four.
 We'll be sure those four count.
 And while late summer may seem premature for a few of these, they'll likely save you money and headaches if you tackle them early.